Bigg Boss 13 Gets Five-week Extension; Salman Khan Offered HUGE Hike!

 An insider told the website, "Salman made it very clear that he didn't want to extend his stint on Bigg Boss due to his other film commitments (post-production of Dabangg 2, shooting of Radhe: Your Most Wanted Bhai).
 However, the channel Colors lured him to stay on with added zeroes on his paycheck."

-Salman Khan Bigg Boss Remuneration
+Salman Khan's Bigg Boss Remuneration

 Earlier, it was said that Salman was being paid Rs 13 crore per week (Rs 6.5 crore per episode).
-With the expected hike, the actor would be getting Rs 8.5 crore per episode, that makes his entire season remuneration more than Rs 200 crore.
+With the expected hike, the actor would be getting Rs 8.5 crore per episode, that makes his remuneration for the entire season to cross Rs 200 crore.
 Well, it's indeed a huge amount.

 The Source Further Revealed...